 2. Group members realize that others have similar problems.

 People often think there is something uniquely wrong with them.
-When they hear that others have similar struggles, they feel relieved and encouraged.
+When they hear that others in their small group have similar struggles, they feel relieved and encouraged.

-3. People use their gifts and talents to minister to one another.
+3. People use their gifts and talents to help one another.

 And let us consider how we may spur one another on toward love and good deeds.
 (Hebrews 10:24)